MoonetD/CS265-mlsys-project-final/memory-bank/activeContext.md

     1. Added better debugging output
     2. Ensured metadata is properly attached to nodes
     3. Added explicit recompilation of the graph
+* [2025-05-15 18:44:44] - Updated PLAN_stage_2.md to focus exclusively on activation checkpointing (recompute) strategy.
+Removed all references to swapping and tensor offloading to host memory while maintaining the overall structure of the plan.
+Added new sections on Memory Simulation, Performance Optimization, and Integration with Stage 3.
+* [2025-05-15 19:47:54] - Updated PLAN_stage_3.md to focus only on the core requirements for the graph extractor and rewriter implementation.
+Removed sections 6 (Robust Error Handling) and 7 (Performance Optimization) which go beyond the basic requirements from the Π-TWO paper.
+Also ensured the plan focuses only on implementing with ResNet-152 as the primary model.